 Eczema symptoms tend to last for a few weeks at a time.
 Acute eczema may resolve completely after treatment, while chronic eczema may resolve and occasionally flare up again throughout your life.

-Eczema (atopic dermatitis) is an inflammatory skin condition that affects about 10 percent of people worldwide.
-It develops as a result of an immune system reaction to various substances, ranging from allergens (substances that cause an allergic reaction) to chemicals.
+Eczema (atopic dermatitis) is an inflammatory skin condition that affects about 16.5 million adults in the United States.
+It develops due to an immune system reaction to various substances, ranging from allergens (substances that cause an allergic reaction) to chemicals.

 For some, eczema is considered a chronic (lifelong) condition, with flare-ups taking a few weeks to subside with treatment.
 Many people — especially children — can expect their symptoms to subside with age.

-While you won’t necessarily have a particular eczema rash forever, you may be at a risk for flare-ups whenever you encounter your eczema triggers (substances that bring on a flareup).
+While you won’t necessarily have a particular eczema rash forever, you may be at risk for flare-ups whenever you encounter your eczema triggers (substances that bring on a flare-up).

 There’s no known cure for eczema, and the rashes won’t simply go away if left untreated.
 For most people, eczema is a chronic condition that requires careful avoidance of triggers to help prevent flare-ups.

-Age is also thought to play a role: About 60 percent of people who have eczema developing it as infants.
+Age is also a factor; about 60% of people with eczema develop it as infants.
 If you develop eczema as a child, then you may experience improved symptoms as you get older.

-Eczema can be broken down into three stages:
+Eczema can be broken down into three stages which involve different changes in your skin barrier:

-- Acute.
-Short-term eczema may be the result of skin sensitivities after coming into contact with an irritating substance.
+- Acute: Short-term eczema may result from skin sensitivities after coming into contact with an irritating substance.
 Acute cases last just a few weeks as your skin heals.

-While there’s no known cure for eczema, you can help reduce the occurrence of flare-ups through the following preventive measures.
+While there’s no known cure for eczema, you can help reduce the occurrence of flare-ups through the following preventative measures.

 Avoid your triggers